Computer debug routines

 Understanding responses

 Several of the debug routines listed on this page and other pages return responses in hexadecimal format.
-We recommend if you want to understand the code in these routines that you get familiar with hexadecimal.
+To understand the code in these routines start with learning hexadecimal.
 Information about hexadecimal and binary is available on our binary and hexadecimal page.

 Possible issues